cyberphone/doc/payments/review-secure-payment-confirmation.md

 - VISA/MC/AMEX: Click-to-Pay
 - EMVCo: Secure Remore Commerce and 3D Secure

-However, the W3C adopted the system developed by Google and Stripe (which has nothing in common with Apple Pay) more or less "as is".
-No alternatives were investigated, at least there is no record of that.
+Since such a system would create considerable friction, the W3C adopted the system developed by Google and Stripe (which has nothing in common with Apple Pay), more or less "as is", without investigating possible alternaties.

+## SPC: Business Proposal Disguided as a Standardization Effort
+Why do I say that?
+The participant list: https://www.w3.org/2021/07/26-wpwg-spc-minutes only holds names of organizations that depend on tying merchants to their own unique checkout solution or payment networks.
+There are no representatives for *merchants*, *consumers*, or *banks*, not to mention *indepdent* technlogists and thinkers.

+## SPC Downsides at a Glance:
+- Awkward UX where you have to punch in your card number everywhere since there "by design" is no wallet
+- Only supports card networks although many countries in the EU have been quite successful in getting away from the VISA/MC oligopoly
+- No support for PoS payments.
+Typing in card numbers in a shop doesn't look like a viable concept
+- Cumbersome merchant integration, making outsourcing to Stripe etc the only realistic alternative for the majority of merchants

+## Conclusion
+Is this a problem?
+That depends of your perspective.
+Given the downsides below, my guess is that SPC will later join PaymentHandler on the growing cemetery of failed Google/W3C payment intiaves.

+Personally I think it had been cool if SPC actually challenged the "app" revolution.